Effective as of April 2025

 3.1.6.
 In the case of miscarriage after 18 weeks of pregnancy and a stillbirth, half of the birth subsidy is paid.

 3.1.7.
 An application must have been received within 18 months from the birth of the child/children, provided that the applicant is a valid member according to the rules of the fund.
+Birth subsidy is only paid to a parent upon presentation of a birth certificate from Registers Iceland.

 3.2.
 Death compensation

-A subsidy towards funeral expenses in the amount of ISK 200,000 is paid provided that the deceased was a member of the fund for 12 months prior to their demise.
-In addition, the fund pays a funeral subsidy in the amount of ISK 100,000 due to the decease of a former fund member for up to 5 years after they have retired due to age or disability.
+A subsidy towards funeral benefits in the amount of ISK 200,000 is paid provided that the deceased was a member of the fund for 12 months prior to their demise.
+In addition, the fund pays a funeral benefit in the amount of ISK 100,000 due to the decease of a former fund member for up to 5 years after they have retired due to age or disability.
 Furthermore, a subsidy in the amount of ISK 100,000 is paid to union members in relation to the demise of their children 18 years or younger.
 The subsidy is paid to the person who arranges the funeral.
 Death compensation is paid to legal heirs.
 An overview of the progress of the estate distribution from the District Commissioner must be submitted along with an invoice for the funeral.

-4. Exceptional circumstances
+4. Exceptional circumstances due to illnesses

 It is permitted, at the discretion of the Board of Directors at any given time to grant subsidies due to exceptional circumstances that result in a loss of income or significant financial expenses of fund members due to their own sickness or a sickness of an immediate family member.
-All applications based on exceptional circumstances must be presented to a meeting of the relief and sickness benefit fund which discusses them.
+All applications based on exceptional circumstances must be presented to a meeting of the relief and sickness benefit fund which assesses them.

 5. How payments from the fund are made

+Documentation: The necessary documentation must be on hand in order for members to receive payments from the fund.
 This documentation is: An itemized invoice that is verifiably paid containing the name of the applicant and identification number.
 The invoice must include the signature/stamp/mark of the issuer of the invoice along with information on their name, identification number and address or telephone number.
 The invoice must state the number and dates of treatment sessions or the purchase of goods or services.
 Attention shall be drawn to the fact that receipts or treatment dates must never be more than 12 months from the time when an application is made, and documentation submitted.
 Dental receipts are excluded.
+Payment receipts shall be submitted electronically via My Pages.
+Subsidies are prerecorded on the tax return.
+Expenses in relation to physical training may be recorded when the tax return is submitted in accordance with rules set by the Director of Internal Revenue.

 6. How to apply for benefits

 In order for an application to be processed, an electronic application must be completed, and supporting documentation must be submitted as well.
 An electronic application is filled out on My Pages at www.sameyki.is.
+Invoices and/or payment receipts as well as other supporting documents must be submitted electronically as attachments via My Pages.

 Disclaimer: The fund´s Board of Directors reserves all the right to alter the rules, if necessary, whether to narrow or expand them.
 This will be determined by the financial resources of the fund at any given time.